corinalogan/grackles/EasyToReadFiles/g_exploration.md

 #### H3: Individuals assayed while in captivity are less exploratory and bold than when they are again assayed in the wild, and as compared to separate individuals assayed in the wild, potentially because captivity is an unfamiliar situation.

-**P7 alternative 1:** Individuals in captivity are more exploratory and bold than wild individuals (testing sessions matched for season) potentially because these are the types of individuals that are more likely to get caught in traps.
+**P7 alternative 1:** Individuals in captivity are more exploratory and bold than wild individuals (testing sessions matched for season), potentially because these are the types of individuals that are more likely to get caught in traps.

-**P7 alternative 2:** There is no difference in exploration and boldness between individuals in captivity and individuals in the wild (matched for season) potentially because in both contexts we sampled the types of individuals that were most likely to participate in assays in the wild or get caught in traps.
+**P7 alternative 2:** There is no difference in exploration and boldness between individuals in captivity and individuals in the wild (matched for season), potentially because in both contexts we sampled the types of individuals that were most likely to participate in assays in the wild or get caught in traps.

 **P8 alternative 1:** Captive individuals, once released, show no difference in exploratory and bold behaviors because our methods assess inherent personality traits that are consistent across the captive and wild contexts in this taxa.